mongodb-js/nodejs-mongodb-legacy/readme.md

 This package is intended to assist in migrating to promise based APIs.
 We have wrapped every driver method to continue offering the optional callback support some projects may be relying on to incrementally migrate to promises.
-The main driver package `mongodb` will be dropping support in the next major version (v5) for the optional callback behavior in favor of adopting `async`/`await` syntax for native promise support.
+The main driver package `mongodb` will be dropping optional callback support in the next major version (v5) in favor of a pure `async`/`await` syntax.

 ```ts
 // Just add '-legacy' to my mongodb import